 The ICT department at Malet Lambert provides discrete ICT to all years in the school through compulsory ICT lessons at KS3 & KS4.
 Our department brings together a wealth of experience with three of our staff coming from high level technical and management roles from a range of industry.
 This helps us provide in depth technical expertise in ICT and expansive industry knowledge.

 The Media department at Malet Lambert provides an option choice in Year 10/11.
-Our department brings together a wealth of experience with three of our staff coming from high level technical and management roles from a range of industry.
+Our department brings together a wealth of experience with most of our staff coming from high level technical and management roles from a range of industry.
 This helps us provide in depth technical expertise in Media and expansive industry knowledge.

 The Drama department is located at the heart of the school and has two purpose-built studios with sprung flooring, portable theatrical lighting and Q-Build modular staging.
 Both studios have Smartboards.
-The dividing wall between the studios can be removed to create an exciting new Performing Arts venue in which students can present their work.
+The dividing wall between the studios can be removed to create an exciting new Performing Arts venue in which pupils can present their work.